 In recent years the population of several species of whales has exploded in the San Juan Islands, and the waters near Anacortes have suddenly become a hotspot of activity as the whales patrol the area hunting for food.
 Although we cannot predict when or where they will appear, nor do we actively seek encounters because we travel too slowy, we’ve been excited to report many sightings on these kayaking excursions, so keep your eyes open!

-Aside from the marine mammals, you are very likely to see Bald eagles, Peregrine falcons, and a variety of interesting sea birds living here.
+Aside from the marine mammals, you are very likely to see bald eagles, peregrine falcons, and a variety of interesting sea birds living here.
 There are also many fascinating undersea creatures to learn about.
 On low tides a strange new world becomes exposed to kayakers and you will love to see these fascinating animals.

 Beautiful Scenery